publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 2.5.7 =
+ * Add: Separate pages for Settings and Default block settings

 = 2.5.6 =
  * Fix: Bug in deprecation for Advanced Accordion block from v2.5.5
  * Remove: Full path in compiled JavaScript